mlidbom/Compze/README.md

   * Check options
     * Add ruby executables to your path
     * Associate .rb and .rbw files with this ruby installation
-  * Otherwise use all the default options all through the wizard.
+  * Otherwise, use all the default options all through the wizard.
 * Download the 32 bit devkit for this version of ruby from: https://rubyinstaller.org/downloads/
   * Extract it to: C:\RubyDevKit\
   * Open a command prompt in C:\RubyDevKit\